-Stratosphere: The stratosphere reaches from the tropopause to about 50 km above the surface of the Earth.
-In contrast to the troposphere, the temperature in the stratosphere rises with altitude, causing a temperature inversion that restricts vertical mixing and creates a stable atmosphere.
-The absorption of UV sun radiation by ozone (O3) and the transformation of incoming radiant energy into thermal energy are the main causes of this temperature increase.
-The most significant warming is in the ozone layer, where the ozone is at its maximum concentration, between 15-35 kilometers altitude.
-Ozone is also found in the stratosphere, where it forms through a series of photochemical reactions that use solar ultraviolet radiation to split Ozone is created when oxygen molecules (O2) split into individual oxygen atoms, which then combine with other oxygen molecules.
+Stratosphere: The stratosphere extends from the tropopause to a height of roughly 50 kilometres above Earth's surface.
+A temperature inversion that prevents vertical mixing and produces a stable atmosphere is caused by the stratosphere's temperature rising with altitude in contrast to the troposphere.
+The primary causes of this temperature increase are the conversion of incoming radiant energy into thermal energy and the absorption of UV sun radiation by ozone (O3).
+The most significant warming is in the ozone layer, where the ozone is at its maximum concentration, between 15-35 kilometers altitude.Ozone is also found in the stratosphere, where it forms through a series of photochemical reactions that use solar ultraviolet radiation to split Ozone is created when oxygen molecules (O2) split into individual oxygen atoms, which then combine with other oxygen molecules.
 This absorption of high-energy ultraviolet radiation shields Earth's surface from harmful impacts, such as damage to organisms' DNA.
-The Chapman cycle a description of naturally occurring processes that produce/consume ozone (O3) - keeps the stratospheric ozone (O3) concentrations in a dynamic balance.
+The Chapman cycle - a description of naturally occurring processes that produce/consume ozone (O3) - keeps the stratospheric ozone (O3) concentrations in a dynamic balance.
 However, anthropogenic substances, primarily CFCs, have disturbed this balance by catalyzing the breakdown of ozone, resulting in ozone depletion, which is most noticeable in the polar regions in the spring.
 Verical motion and turbulence are discouraged in this stable atmosphere, so we see horizontal laminar flow dominating airflow in the stratosphere.
 This layer of stability enables materials injected into the stratosphere, whether they be volcanic aerosols or aircraft emissions, to remain for extended periods of time - sometimes years - as opposed to Removal in the form of precipitation takes place in days or weeks in the troposphere, the part of the atmosphere nearest to the earth's surface.
 Strong stratospheric winds, in particular polar night jet streams that form during winter around the polar vortices, can reach speeds greater than 300 kilometers per hour, impacting the weather in the troposphere below.
 Although it has very little water vapor, the stratosphere can form clouds when it is very cold.
 Polar stratospheric clouds form mainly in the Antarctic winter and are key to the chemistry of ozone destruction.
 Nacreous or "mother-of-pearl" clouds can occasionally be seen altitudes up within the stratosphere, displaying rainbow-colored hues resulting from diffraction of sunlight from similarly sized particles.
 Megavolcanic eruptions, moreover, can force aerosols directly into the stratosphere, where they might globalize, reflecting incoming solar radiation and temporarily cooling the planet's climate.
 The boundary separating these two layers, the stratopause, represents a maximum, with temperatures again declining At rising altitude in the mesosphere above.